-Drone technology can be best used save time and money in the livestock farming sector, it should be noted that getting from checkpoint to checkpoint on a farm is time consuming, especially when it comes to surveying perimeter fences and hotspots.
+Drone technology can save time and money in the livestock farming sector.
+Getting from checkpoint to checkpoint on a farm is time consuming.
+In particular when it comes to surveying perimeter fences and hotspots.

 Thus, the UAVs, or drones, can assist security teams on farms in saving time and resources.
 A drone can fly the perimeter and flag problem areas that require intervention by your security team.

-Sending reaction units to problem areas, only when the need arises, will reduce the number of vehicles you need on the plot.
+Sending reaction units to problem areas, only when the need arises.
+This therefor will reduce the number of vehicles you need on the plot.

-As with any security and surveillance operation, reducing response times is equally crucial when it comes to reducing livestock theft, drones can assist rural livestock farmers with the following advantages:
+As with any security and surveillance operation, reducing response times is equally crucial when it comes to reducing livestock theft.
+However, drones can assist rural livestock farmers with the following advantages: